-Winvic Shortlisted for Two CN Awards and a Women in Construction and Engineering Award27 Mar 2019, Posted by Awards and accreditations in
+Winvic Shortlisted for Two CN Awards and a Women in Construction and Engineering Award27 Mar 2019, Posted by Awards and accreditations, Women in Construction in

 Leading publication, Construction News, has announced the shortlist for its annual CN Awards that celebrate the best in the industry, and last Wednesday the European Women in Construction and Engineering (WICE) also published finalists’ names.
 Winvic Construction Ltd, a leading main contractor specialising in turnkey solutions for industrial, build-to-rent, student accommodation and commercial projects, has been shortlisted in two CN Award categories – Contractor of the Year and Health, Safety and Wellbeing Excellence Project for SEGRO Logistics Park East Midlands Gateway (SLPEMG).
 Compliance Manager, Jackie Hall, has been announced as one of eight in the running for WICE Best Woman in Health and Safety.